-In NanoFASE work has been carried out to guide industry in their response to future nanomaterial regulatory obligations.
+Stakeholder welcome page: Industry page 1961 In NanoFASE work has been carried out to guide industry in their response to future engineered nanomaterial (ENM) regulatory obligations.
 NanoFASE seeks to advance the understanding of environmental fate: where ENMs end up during their lifecycle and what changes they may have gone through.
-This information can be used to model the predicted environmental concentration (PEC) of nanomaterials to which organisms in the environment could be exposed.
-NanoFASE has focussed on the exposure side of the risk equation, delivering mathematical tools that allow detailed exposure assessments.
-Such exposure information can then be combined with other research knowledge about hazard to deliver statements about potential risk.
+NanoFASE has focussed on the exposure side of the risk equation, delivering mathematical tools to model the predicted environmental concentration (PEC) of nanomaterials to which organisms in the environment could be exposed.
+Guidance is provided on fitting NanoFASE complex modelling into an efficient tiered assessment.Q.
+Why do we need an Exposure Assessment Framework (EAF) and can it be used in a risk assessment?

 |"As a small company designing, developing and manufacturing new nanoparticle dispersions, we prefer to get a competent expert in for such an important obligation as filling out a REACH dossier.
 First of all, we have to be sure that we get it right – and secondly, the amount of time needed to address the dossier without the relevant experience would far surpass the time spent by the expert consultant to complete the process." - Dr Selina Ambrose, Promethean Particles (NanoFASE partner and supplier).|